giancosta86/velvet/README.md

 ## Writing tests

-Tests are defined in **test scripts** - by convention, files having `.test.elv` extension: they are _standard Elvish scripts_ with a fundamental plus - they can also transparently invoke a handful of _additional builtin functions_, injected by Velvet and described in this section.
+Tests are defined in **test scripts** - by convention, files having `.test.elv` extension: they are _standard Elvish scripts_ with a fundamental plus - they can also transparently invoke a handful of _additional builtin functions and namespaces_, especially from [Ethereal](https://github.com/giancosta86/ethereal), injected by Velvet and described in this section.

 ### Structuring the tests

-The `>>` function is the basic building block for _defining the test tree_ - adopting _a Gherkin-like descriptive notation_:
+The `>>` function is the basic building block for _defining the test tree_ - adopting _a totally arbitrary, Gherkin-like descriptive notation_:

 ```elvish
 >> 'First component' {